tmont/avconv-easy/README.md

     mp3:     Encode to mp3 using libmp3lame codec
     ogg:     Encode to ogg using libvorbis codec mp3,ogg: Encode to both mp3 and ogg
---midi
+-m,--metadata key value
+    Set metadata in the audio file (only applies with --encoding);
+    these values will be applied to ALL converted files -p,--prompt
+    Prompt for common metadata values, if not given with --metadata (promptable values are "Track", "Artist", "Album", "Year" and "Title") --midi
     Convert a MIDI file to WAV using timidity --timidity /path/to/timidity